As we generally link reactors with nuclear reactors, the name ‘calcium reactor’ might seem quite scary if you’re not aware of them.

 The calcium reactor helps to maintain the calcium and alkalinity level by slowly reintroducing the water back into the aquarium.
 These are the major water parameters for aquatic species such as stony corals, clams, etc.

 The demand and need for calcium increase with the number of corals in the tank and this need grow even higher with fast-growing corals.
+In this article we will review a few of the best calcium reactors available in the market.

 Our Top Picks At A Glance | Side by Side Comparison